top of page

 We would support:

-• A more appropriately scaled project, or
+• A more appropriately scaled project and full environmental review.

 bottom of page